 There are ten Medigap plans available for purchase, which are all regulated by the Centers for Medicare and Medicaid Services (CMS).
 According to the CMS rules, All Medigap plans have to offer the same coverage, regardless of the company selling the policy or where they are located.
 What does this mean for you?
 Well, it means that Plan A is exactly the same in all 50 states.
 The only things that will change are the price you pay, and the company who provides your policy.

 Currently, there are ten Medigap plans available for purchase.
 They are classified alphabetically, A-N (with E, H, I, and J no longer available for purchase).
 In the chart below, you can see how many Arizona seniors are enrolled in which plan:

 Plan Coverage & Cost

 Several factors will determine how much your insurance company may charge you for your Medigap policy.
 For example, a 65 year old, female non-smoker in Orlando will pay a drastically different premium from a 78 year old male in Arizona who regularly uses tobacco products.
-Take a look at the chart below for estimated rates on popular plans in your area:

 Most Popular Medicare Supplement Plans in Alaska

 Arizona, like many other states in the union, has more seniors enrolled in Medigap plan F than any other available plan, making F the most popular by far.
 It isn’t difficult to see why; Plan F covers all of the gaps which Medicare does not for one single, simple, and relatively affordable monthly premium.

 Of course, your personal circumstances may dictate that Plan F isn’t your best option.
 For tens of thousands of Arizona seniors, plan G is the more affordable option because opting to pay the Medicare Part B deductible out of pocket is cheaper for some than the higher premium they would pay under plan F (which pays the Part B deductible for you, but charges some seniors a higher monthly premium than Plan G).